ralphjsmit/filament/packages/tables/docs/01-overview.md

 ### Enabling pagination while reordering

 Pagination will be disabled in reorder mode to allow you to move records between pages.
-It is generally bad UX to re-enable pagination while reordering, but if you are sure then you can use `$table->paginatedWhileReordering()`:
+It is generally a bad experience to have pagination while reordering, but if would like to override this use `$table->paginatedWhileReordering()`:

 ```php
 use Filament\Tables\Table;